psivasubramanian/westeros_wpe_manifest/README.md

 $ bitbake lof-westeros-wpe-image

-This will build the 32bit rootfs image with Westeros and WPE components.
-Need to copy 64bit kernel modules(/boot and /lib/modules) into this rootfs before flashing the image to hikey board.
+This will build the 32bit rootfs image with Westeros and WPE components i.e lof-westeros-wpe-image-hikey-32.ext4.gz.
+Need to copy 64bit kernel modules(/boot and /lib/modules) into this rootfs before flashing the image to hikey board as below

+$ gunzip lof-westeros-wpe-image-hikey-32.ext4.gz

+$ sudo mount -o loop,sync,rw lof-westeros-wpe-image-hikey-32.ext4 rootfs-db410c-32 (mount the 32bit image into a directory)

+$ sudo rsync -avz rootfs-db410c-64/boot rootfs-db410c-32/ (rsync boot files from 64bit image)

+$ sudo rsync -avz rootfs-db410c-64/lib/modules rootfs-db410c-32/lib/ (rsync kernel modules from 64bit image)

+$ sudo umount rootfs-db410c-32 (unmount the rootfs)

+$ ext2simg lof-westeros-wpe-image-hikey-32.ext4 lof-westeros-wpe-image-hikey-32.img

+# 7) Flashing

+Follow the link https://github.com/96boards/documentation/wiki/HiKeyUEFI#flash-binaries-to-emmc- for standard flashing procedure.
+To flash the above build rootfs, use the below command

+$ sudo fastboot flash system lof-westeros-wpe-image.img

+# 8) Launching Westeros compositor

+$ export XDG_RUNTIME_DIR=/run/user/

+$ LD_PRELOAD=/usr/lib/libwesteros_gl.so.0 westeros –renderer /usr/lib/libwesteros_render_gl.so.0 --enableCursor --display westeros-1-0 &

+This will launch the Westeros compositor as you can see blank screen with mouse cursor on the display.
+The option --enableCursor is to enable the mouse pointer while --display displayName is used to set the display name.

+# 9) Running westeros test application

+$ westeros_test --display=westeros-1-0

+This will run the westeros_test application which displays the continously rotating color triangle on the screen.

+# 10) Running WPELauncher with westeros backend

+$ export WAYLAND_DISPLAY=westeros-1-0

+$ export WPE_BACKEND=westeros

+$ ./WPELauncher <URL>

+This will launch the webpage of the provided URL using WPELauncher.
+It will launch youtube if no URL is provided.

 # Updating the sandbox